luminosuslight/pathology-ml-model-training/README.md

 [![Introduction Video to HistoFlow](http://img.youtube.com/vi/s4tRJaIIrgI/0.jpg)](http://www.youtube.com/watch?v=s4tRJaIIrgI "Introduction Video to HistoFlow")

 Open the **example projects** in the client to learn how to use the software.
+Have a look at the [Model Application and Training](User Guide: Model Training and Application.md) and [Annotation Modes](User Guide: Annotation Modes.md) User Guides for a detailed textual explanation.

 See the [HistoFlow-Models](https://github.com/luminosuslight/pathology-pretrained-models) repository for pre-trained models.